SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image6.png)

-## Exercise 7.3 Add associations to Incidents Service entities
+## Exercise 7.3 Adding Associations to the Incidents Service Entities

 In this exercise, you will add additional properties to entity **Individual** and associations to the Business Partner Service entities.